-During a very candid review years ago, my boss at the time made a surprising comment to me.
+During a very candid review years ago, my boss at the time (the CEO of the company) made a surprising comment to me.
 He said, “Good ideas can be like diamonds – drop them once in a while and they have a lot of value.
 But, sprinkle the everywhere you go and they just become a bunch of shiny rocks.”
 This was not the type of feedback that I was expecting, but it turned out to be both insightful and very valuable.

-For a long time I have held the belief that there are four types of people at any company: People who want to make things better; People who are interested in improvement, but only in a supporting role; People who are mainly interested in themselves (they can do great things, but often at the expense of others); and People that that are just there and don’t care much about anything.
-This opinion is based on a working and consultant and many companies for several decades.
+For a long time I have held the belief that there are four types of people at any company: 1) People who want to make things better; 2) People who are interested in improvement, but only in a supporting role; 3) People who are mainly interested in themselves (they can do great things, but often at the expense of others); and 4) People that that are just there and don’t care much about anything.
+This opinion is based on a working and consulting at many companies over a few decades.

-A recent Gallup Poll states that Worldwide, only 13% of Employees are “engaged at work” (the rest are “not engaged” or “actively disengaged”).
+A recent Gallup Poll stated Worldwide only 13% of Employees are “engaged at work” (the rest are “not engaged” or “actively disengaged”).
 This is a sad reflection of employees and work environments if it is true.
-Since it is a worldwide survey it is hopefully was highly skewed and not indicative of what is typical.
-So, not quite aligned with my thinking, but interesting nonetheless.
+Since it is a worldwide survey it may be highly skewed by region or industry, and therefore not indicative of what is typical across the board.
+Those results were not completely aligned with my thinking, but was interesting nonetheless.

 What are the morals of this story?